• Home

 1 Samuel 19:1-7

-Jonathon took this on himself.
-He not only refused to be part of a plot to murder an innocent man, he actively worked against it.
-He spoke well of David and did so to his father.
-He tried to talk some sense into Saul.
-Verse six says that he heeded the voice of Jonathon and swore not to kill him.
-David was then brought back into Saul's presence and things went back to normal - or at least as close as possible after your life has been threatened.
-I can imagine David constantly looking over his shoulder.
+Saul heeded the voice of Jonathon and swore not to kill David.
+Johnathon brought him back into Saul’s presence, and things went back to normal – or at least as close as possible after your life has been threatened for the fifth time.
+I can imagine that by now, David is constantly looking over his shoulder.

 1 Samuel 19:8-10

 Normal only lasted until another visit from the terrifying spirit.
 David served Saul and the people well when he fought against the Philistines and was successful.
-David once again was playing the harp for Saul when tried to pin him to the wall with a spear.
+The picture of Paul in his home with his spear in hand indicates his mental suffering has returned.
+David once again played the harp for Saul when the king threw his spear in an attempt to pin him to the wall.

 1 Samuel 19:11-17